Abe2G/Abe2G.github.io/index.md

 This repository is my data science portifolio repository that I have created through self-directed learning.
-The repository contains data analysis, computer vision, NLP, and A/B testing projects I have created.
+The repository contains data analysis, computer vision, NLP, and A/B testing projects.

 ### Data Analytics
 1. <a href="">Exploring Major Cities Health Indicators</a>